-The permanent resident population of Switzerland is around 8.4 million.
-The proportion of those aged between 20 and 39 is 26.7%, with 18.1% aged 65 and over, and 20.1% aged under 20.
-Life expectancy is one of the highest in the world: 81.5 years for men and 85.3 years for women.
+The permanent resident population of Switzerland was around 8.7 million at the end of 2021.
+Approximately 25% of the population is of foreign nationality.
+Life expectancy is one of the highest in the world: 81.7 years for men and 85.7 years for women.
 The settlement structure is relatively decentralized and therefore not overly crowded: more than two thirds of the population lives in the five largest cities (Zurich, Geneva, Basel, Bern, and Lausanne) and their greater metropolitan areas.

 There are four official national languages: German, French, Italian, and Romansh.
 In northern, eastern, and central Switzerland, the prevailing language is German, with the Swiss German dialect being used in everyday conversation.
 French is spoken in the western part of the country, as well as some parts of the Mittelland; Italian is spoken in the south (Ticino), and Romansh in certain parts of the canton of Grisons.
+The English language is very widespread in Switzerland.